 Retirement in France – A helping hand

-Cross-border wealth management is complex, with all the different various elements potentially having an impact the others.
+Cross-border wealth management is complex, with all the different various elements potentially having an impact on the others.
 For example, how you own assets can have repercussions on what tax you pay and your estate planning options.
-Speak to a specialist adviser who can provide a strategic financial plan for the whole process from your planning stages in the UK if you haven’t moved yet, ensuring you do everything at the right time, right through your retirement years in France, and should you decide to return to the UK in future.
+Speak to a specialist adviser who can provide a strategic financial plan for your whole journey, from your planning stages in the UK if you haven’t moved yet, ensuring you do everything at the right time, right through your retirement years in France, and should you decide to return to the UK in future.

 Contact Blevins Franks today.